kagetora66/cl-docx/Readme.md

 # Introduction

 CL-DOCX is a simple reader and writer for docx files written in Common Lisp.
 It currently works on operating on paragraphs but it's made in Object Oriented style in hope of future extensions.
+As this library parses the entire xml to memory it is not fit for large documents.

 The example way of using the library is as such: